 The purpose of the Women’s Ministry is to plan events throughout the year where women can come together, open God’s Word, and encourage one another through times of fellowship, study and prayer.

 The Thursday morning Women’s Bible Study meets on the first three Thursdays of each month during the fall, winter, and spring.
-A nursery is provided for infants and toddlers.
-Our studies begin at 9:30am.
+Our studies begin at 9:45am.
 During the summer, we will meet every Thursday in June and July and take a break during the month of August.
 Please check the bulletin for the monthly schedule and topics for future Bible studies.

 In addition to the regularly scheduled Women’s Bible Study, the GCC Women’s Ministry hosts special events throughout the year for the purpose of added fellowship and encouragement in God’s Word: